-100 timed trials of each method were run for each qubit count between 3 and 24 qubits.
+100 timed trials of each method were run for each qubit count between 3 and 28 qubits, on an AWS p3.8xlarge running Ubuntu Server 16.04LTS.
 The average and quartile boundary values of each set of 100 were recorded and graphed.
-Grover's search to invert a black box subroutine, or "oracle," was similarly implemented for trials between 3 and 17 qubits.
-Grover's algorithm was iterated an optimal number of times, vs. qubit count, to maximize probability on a half cycle of the algorithm's period, being floor $\left\lfloor \frac{\pi}{4asin(1/\sqrt{2^N})} \right\rfloor$ iterations for N qubits.
+Grover's search to invert a black box subroutine, or "oracle," was similarly implemented for trials between 3 and 16 qubits.
+Grover's algorithm was iterated an optimal number of times, vs. qubit count, to maximize probability on a half cycle of the algorithm's period, being floor $\left|\frac{\pi}{4asin(1/\sqrt{2^N})}\right|$ iterations for N qubits.